61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

 QR code adoption

-QR codes on food packaging are very beneficial not only for consumers but for businesses as well.
-More than half of Canadian consumers scan packaging QR codes to get more specific food information.
+QR codes on food packaging are beneficial not only for consumers but also for businesses.
+More than half of Canadian consumers scan QR codes on packaging to get more specific food information.

-These QR codes can also take them to a brand’s website, product or company information, ads or promotions, and more.
+These QR codes can also take users to a brand’s website, where they can find product or company information, view ads or promotions, and more.

-Like Ecuador’s Ministry of Tourism, they put QR codes on export banana labels.
-When scanned, it leads to a video and a website inviting the scanner to visit Ecuador.
+Ecuador’s Ministry of Tourism put QR codes on export banana labels.
+When scanned, the codes lead to a video and a website inviting the scanner to visit Ecuador.

 87% growth in QR code creation in the finance industry